British TV Show Reviews "M"

 Mr Charity (11/02)

 Stephen Tomkinson (Ballykissangel) stars in this mildly entertaining BBC comedy about an opportunistic and amoral organizer of a second-rate charity.
-Wasn't Chris Barrie available, or has he finally tired of these type of roles?
+Wasn't Chris Barrie available, or has he finally tired of these types of roles?
 Tomkinson tries hard but Mr Comedy he's not.

 Monarch of the Glen (3/02)